Benchmarking quantum logic operations relative to thresholds for fault tolerance: Discussion

 While rapid improvements in two-qubit gates on many hardware platforms engender optimism for FT, caution must be taken in the claims inferred from gate fidelities, as results which include estimates of the diamond norm suggest that many contemporary two-qubit gates fall short of FT thresholds \cite{dehollain2016optimization, hughes2020benchmarking, mkadzik2021precision, white2021performance, xue2022quantum}.
 Furthermore, while isolated single- and two-qubit gates may be approaching the necessary requirements for fault-tolerance, any gate(s) performed in parallel with other qubits are likely to be impacted by crosstalk-induced coherent errors, potentially causing the diamond norm to scale with $\sqrt{e_F}$.
 The figure of merit for determining whether low logical error rates can be achieved via QEC is the error rate of a cycle containing all active qubits in a register, not simply the error rate of isolated gates within the cycle \cite{fowler2014quantifying}.
-Future work could explore the efficacy of randomization methods at saturating the lower bound of the diamond norm for larger cycles of simultaneous gate operations.
+Thus, whether or not randomization methods such as RC will be effective at the scale of the large number of qubits needed for QEC is an open question.
+However, in theory the efficiency of noise tailoring via Pauli twirling does not depending on system size \cite{goss2023extending}.
+Therefore, future work could explore the efficacy of RC at saturating the lower bound of the diamond norm for larger cycles of simultaneous gate operations.